 Cellular Service on Ships

-Today’s modern cruise ships use services such as “Cellular at Sea” or “Wireless Maritime Services”.
-There are service providers for cell signal.
-For the vast majority of plans, they are considered international roaming plans by your cell phone company and you will be charged accordingly for use.
-That said, you want to (or need to) you can simply make a phone call or send a text as you would back home — you’ll just be charged significantly more than usual.
+For the vast majority of plans, these services are considered international roaming plans by your cell phone company, and you will be charged accordingly for use.
+That said, if you want to (or need to), you can simply make a phone call or send a text as you would back home — you’ll just be charged significantly more than usual.

-Keep in mind that data service isn’t available through this method.
-For data, you’ll need to use a wi-fi plan (discussed below).
+Keep in mind that sometimes data service isn’t available through this method.
+For data, you’re better off using a wi-fi plan (discussed below).

-However, cell providers offer packages you help cruisers better budget.
-For example, AT&T offers several cruise ship packages, starting at $30.
-As you can see, these packages are pretty restrictive and expensive:
+Cell providers offer packages you help cruisers better budget.
+For example, AT&T offers a couple of cruise ship packages, starting at $50 for a package of minutes and texting.
+Other carriers will have something similar.

-You likely know that instead of using a cell signal, you can hook your phone up to wi-fi and use the wi-fi service to make calls, send texts, and surf the web.
-You can do the same thing on a cruise ship.
+You likely know that instead of using a cell signal, you can hook your phone up to wi-fi and use the Internet to make calls, send texts, and surf the web.
+Some apps like WhatsApp also let you make calls, chat, and even chat via video.
+You can use these features while a cruise ship.

 More details on specific ship wi-fi plans are featured later in this article.

-Bottom line: Unless you want to talk with your phone, we’d recommend accessing the ship’s wi-fi with your phone instead.
-This gives you the ability to access the Internet, send messages, use apps, and even use in-app calling with some plans.
+We’d recommend accessing the ship’s wi-fi with your phone to use it as you would back home.
+This gives you the ability to access the Internet, send messages, use apps, and even make calls with some plans/cruise lines.

 While most of your time is spent on the ship, there will be large chunks of the day spent in port.
 You might wondering about using your phone during this portion of your cruise.